gareth-hefferon-gearset/MergeConflict/README.md

 # MergeConflict
-Adding new line to readm
+Adding new line to readme file